-SHADE AND SUN: Lilies perform best in full sun, though they also grow well in partial shade.
+SHADE AND SUN: Lilies perform best in full sun, though they will also grow in partial shade.

 PERENNIAL GARDENS: Want to keep your perennial garden looking colorful all summer long?
 Plant lilies!
 There are lilies that bloom in early summer, midsummer and late summer.
-The best lilies for perennial gardens include Asiatics, double Asiatics, LA Hybrids, Trumpets, Orientals and OT Hybrids.
+Some of the best lilies for perennial gardens are Asiatics, double Asiatics, LA Hybrids, Trumpets, Oriental lilies and OT Hybrids.
 Plant Asiatic lilies and the shorter varieties of Oriental lilies toward the front of borders; other types toward the back.

-CUTTING GARDENS: Lilies are long lasting cut flowers and many of them add fragrance as well as beauty to a bouquet.
+CUTTING GARDENS: Lilies are long lasting cut flowers and many of them will add fragrance as well as beauty to your summer bouquets.
 Planting lily bulbs in a cutting garden ensures you will have plenty of flowers for bouquets without sacrificing the lilies in your flower gardens.
 The best lilies for cutting gardens are Asiatics, double Asiatics, LA Hybrids, Orientals and OT Hybrids.

 CONTAINER GARDENS: Asiatic and double Asiatic lilies are ideal for pots and planters.
-Some of the shorter Oriental lilies, such as ‘Stargazer’ and ‘Tom Pouce’ are also well suited to containers.
+Some of the shorter Oriental lilies, such as ‘Stargazer’ are also well suited to containers.
 For best results, plant lily bulbs in containers that are at least 10” deep.

-Most flower bulbs have a protective skin.
-Lily bulbs don’t have this natural protection, so they need to be handled more carefully and should be planted as soon as possible.
-If you see a little mold on the outer scales, this is normal and no cause for worry.
+Most flower bulbs have an outer layer that protects them from moisture loss and damage.
+Lily bulbs lack a protective coating, so they need to be handled with extra care and planted as soon as possible.
+If you see blue or green mold on the outer scales, this is normal and no cause for worry.

-Lilies are hardy perennials and in zones 4-9 the bulbs can be left right in the garden for the winter.
+Lilies are cold hardy in zones 4-9, so the bulbs may be left right in the garden for the entire winter.

-Over time, most lily bulbs multiply and the plants grow into large clumps that produce multiple stems.
-The bulbs don't mind being crowded and it's rarely necessary to divide them.
+Over time, most lily bulbs will multiply and the plants will grow into large clumps with many stems.
+Lily bulbs don't mind being crowded and it's rarely necessary to divide them.